Installation and configuration

 wis2box auth add-token --path processes/wis2box

-Record the token value displayed in a safe place, you will need for the Data ingest setup.
+Record the token value displayed in a safe place, you will need it to run processes in the next section.

 To create a token for updating stations: